2000 - 2021 Electoral Register Data Available Instantly

 Providing instant search results of the Electoral Register, Electoral Roll, Consented Consumer Data, Deaths, Marriages as well as UK Property Ownership details to the general public.
 Our up to the minute data for the UK Electoral Register will provide you with the address of any UK voter and the names of anyone else at the address, along with their ages, occupations, property prices, ariel photos and phone numbers where available.

-If you need to find an old friend, relatives or a missing person in the UK, The Electoral Register is the best place to locate them.
-You can search by forename, surname, full name or by address and postcode, or by an area only say London, or a radius from an area say 30 miles around London. and receive INSTANT location results.
+If you need to find an old friend, relatives or a missing person in the UK, The Electoral Register is the best place to start to locate them.
+You can search by forename, surname, full name or by address and postcode, or by an area only say London, or a radius from an area say 30 miles around London. and receive INSTANT location / address results.

 You can also carry out a search to check you are registered and that your details are correct, crucial if you are intending to vote in any elections or apply for credit.